Bruxteclas/bruxteclas/README.md

        style="width: 100%; height: auto; max-height: 90vh; object-fit: cover;" />
 </div>

 <h2 align="left">Hi 👋!
-My name is Paulo Eduardo, I am a Data Scientist, graduated from the British School of Creative Arts and Technologies (EBAC), and a Business Administration student at Esbam University Center.</h2>
+My name is Paulo Eduardo, I am a Data Scientist, graduated from the British School of Creative Arts and Technologies (EBAC), currently a Business Administration student at Esbam University Center, and also a Computer Science student at Martha Falcão Wyden.</h2>
 </p>

 <!-- Dropdown -->
 <details>
   <summary>👨‍💻 More about me</summary>

- - 🌱 I am pursuing Business Administration at Esbam and, concurrently, I am enrolled in the professional Data Science course at Ebac.
+ - 🌱 I am currently pursuing a degree in Business Administration at Esbam University Center and studying Computer Science (distance learning) at Martha Falcão Wyden.
+I have also completed a professional Data Science program at EBAC (British School of Creative Arts and Technologies).
+I chose to study Computer Science to strengthen my technical foundation in technology, focusing on programming, algorithms, and data structures—essential skills for excelling in the data science field.
+The distance learning format gives me the flexibility to manage my studies without affecting my professional availability.
+I’m balancing this with my Business Administration degree, which is nearing completion (approximately 1.5 years remaining).
+I believe this education complements my data work by providing a strategic understanding of business, management, and finance—key elements for turning data into actionable insights.
+Combining both areas has allowed me to develop a technical and analytical profile with a practical focus on delivering results and creating value through data analysis.

  - 🔭 I am seeking my first job opportunity in the field of Data Science and Data Analysis.
   </p>

- - 💬I am 20 years old and currently reside in Brazil.
+ - 💬I am 22 years old and currently reside in Brazil.
 I have basic proficiency in Spanish and experience in Python, Data Analysis, Data Visualization, and Machine Learning.
 Additionally, I am a musician, which has endowed me with valuable skills such as keen pattern recognition, meticulous analysis, and a creative approach—aptitudes seamlessly intertwined with the realm of data science.
  - ⚡ In my leisure time, I enjoy playing football, indulging in video games, and playing the piano! 🎹 I am convinced that our individual interests not only enhance our understanding of the world but also play a fundamental role in tackling challenges.
 </details>